ReflectCxx/ReflectionTemplateLibrary-CPP/docs/RTL_SYNTAX_AND_SEMANTICS.md

 Meaning, if all such overloads are registered and an `rtl::function<rtl::Return(std::string)>` is materialized and invoked, the call will unambiguously bind to the **pass-by-value** overload.

-This behavior follows directly from the fact that RTL invocation is equivalent to calling through a fully specified function pointer, which is explicitly permitted by standard C++.
+This behavior follows directly from the fact that RTL invocation is equivalent to calling through a fully specified function-pointer, which is explicitly permitted by standard C++.

 #### Reference Binding: